-6.3.3.4.
-Emissions allocation
+6.3.3.7 Emissions Allocation

-Production pathways for hydrogen always result in various waste products, byproducts and co-products.
+Production pathways for hydrogen always result in various waste products, by-products and co-products.

 ISO 14044 and the GHG Protocol Standard distinguish between the product which is being studied as part of the GHG inventory preparation and other co-product(s) which "have value as an input into another product's life cycle" (GHG Protocol, 2011).
 Consequently, the total emissions resulting from the hydrogen production should be separated between the hydrogen and the number of co-products where these products are valorised (on-sold).
 This allocation refers to the partitioning of the inputs or outputs of a process or product system between the product system under study and one or more other product systems.
+Waste products have no emissions allocated and by-products are assumed as co-products in terms of GHGs allocation criteria.